 - Sprinkler system lines.
 These water lines are close to the surface, so it won’t take much to damage them.
 It’s best to make a map of where they are when you install the system, or at least try to figure it out as best you can before dig.

 Before You Dig

 Many home projects require digging.
 Whether you’re putting in new landscaping or putting in a drainage pipe, it’s important to think before you start excavating your yard.
-Know where all these things are to avoid an expensive repair, and to stay safe.
+Know where all these things are to avoid expensive repairs, and to stay safe.